brialorelle/headcam-algo/README.md

 ### Download Dataset

-With the `headcam` conda environment active, use the [download_databrary_volume.py](misc/download_databrary_volume.py) script to download volume 564 on databrary, "Head cameras on children aged 6 months through 31 months", and [clean_video_repo.sh](misc/clean_video_repo.sh) to format the filenames properly and remove extraneous, non-video files:
+With the `headcam` conda environment active, run the [download_databrary_volume.py](misc/download_databrary_volume.py) script to download volume 564 on databrary, "Head cameras on children aged 6 months through 31 months", and then run [clean_video_repo.sh](misc/clean_video_repo.sh) to format the filenames properly and remove extraneous, non-video files:

 You will need roughly 500GB of space to download this volume.